Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Results

 Given that the observable $\sigma_z^i$ can be decomposed into projectors of computational bases, it is feasible to express the result with readout error as the combination of elements from $\bm{p}_{\operatorname{obs}}$, further as the linear transformation on the ideal result.
 This is similar to what is observed in depolarizing and amplitude damping scenarios.

-To recover the results from noisy quantum computers, we introduce a linear layer called LECL, consisting of a linear transformation with parameters $A:\mathbb{R}^{n\times n}$, $\mathbf{b}:\mathbb{R}^{n}$.
-This layer performs the mapping $(\vecx, \vecm)^T\mapsto A(\vecx, \vecm)^T + \mathbf{b}$ on the obtained measurements.
-As we have applied a back-propagation algorithm to train the QDM, the training of this linear layer will only slightly increase the cost for classical postprocessing, and will not affect the required number of quantum circuit executions.
-Note that the quantum process should still be the resource of the ability of this model, instead of this linear layer.
-A model comprising only the linear layer, without the QDM, lacks non-linearity and is therefore unsuitable for most problems.
+To enhance the recovery of results from noisy quantum computers, we introduce a linear layer called LECL, consisting of a linear transformation with parameters $A:\mathbb{R}^{n\times n}$, $\mathbf{b}:\mathbb{R}^{n}$.
+This layer performs the mapping $(\vecx, \vecm)^T\mapsto A(\vecx, \vecm)^T + \mathbf{b}$ on the obtained measurements within $n^2 + n$ parameters.
+The computational complexity of training and inference with this linear layer remains within $\mathcal{O}(n^2)$, facilitated by the implementation of the back-propagation algorithm~\cite{Rumelhart1986}.
+Notably, since this procedure operates within classical computational frameworks, it does not increase the number of executions required for the quantum circuits.
+We emphasize that the quantum process should still be the resource of the ability of this model, instead of this linear layer.
+A model comprising only the linear layer, without the QDE, lacks non-linearity and is therefore unsuitable for most problems.

-We evaluated long-term prediction capabilities of the QDM under aforementioned noise channels using a cosine-wave signal and two composite signals.
-Maintaining a training-to-predicting ratio of $1:10$ and replicating previous settings, including the LECL, these simulations highlight the robustness of the QDM complemented by a linear layer.
-This robustness demonstrates the QDM's potential for long-term time series prediction in practical scenarios.
+We evaluated long-term prediction capabilities of the QDE under aforementioned noise channels using composite Cosine-wave signals.
+To demonstrate long-term forecasting performance and robustness to accumulated errors, here we employ a multi-step (autoregressive) prediction protocol for composite signals: each newly predicted value is fed back as input for the next time step.
+The aperiodic signal is shown in Fig.~\ref{fig: longterm3}, with additional examples provided in the supplementary material.
+Maintaining a training-to-predicting ratio of $1:10$ and replicating previous settings, including the LECL, these simulations highlight the robustness of the QDE complemented by a linear layer.
+This robustness demonstrates the QDE's potential for long-term time series prediction in practical scenarios.

-The numerical results also demonstrate the models' stability under different noise strengths, showcasing the main benefit of this error-recovery QDM method: the system is trained not only to capture dynamical features but also to adapt to the system's noise characteristics.
+The numerical results also demonstrate the models' stability under different noise strengths, showcasing the main benefit of this error-recovery QDE method: the system is trained not only to capture dynamical features but also to adapt to the system's noise characteristics.
 Due to the efficiency of the training algorithm, we achieve enhanced adaptability without incurring additional costs.